 - The Governments of Sweden, Austria, and Malaysia ensure appropriate compensation for all persons whose rights have been violated in the course of the war for control over Sudan’s oil fields.

-Following the publication of the report, the Swedish Public Prosecutor for international crimes initiated an investigation into links between the reported crimes and Sweden.
-In November, 2016, the Chairman of the Board Ian H Lundin and CEO Alexander Schneiter of Lundin Petroleum have been interrogated by the Swedish police and informed that they are suspected of aiding and abetting war crimes and/or crimes agains humanity.
+Following the publication of the report, the Swedish Prosecution Authority initiated an investigation into links between the reported war crimes and Sweden.
+In November, 2016, the Chairman of the Board, Ian H Lundin, and CEO Alexander Schneiter of Lundin Petroleum were informed that they are suspected of aiding and abetting war crimes and/or crimes agains humanity.

 Victims of human rights violations a right to remedy and reparation.
 This requires access to an adequate mechanism.
 Unfortunately South Sudan, where Block 5A is located today, is struggling through a civil war.
-A Victims Working Group was established to represent the victims.
+An network organisation of victims of the oil war in Block 5A, Liech Victim’s Voices, was established to represent the victims.
 It believes that, under the current circumstances, the Government of South Sudan cannot establish or even properly contribute to a remedy and reparation process.